Peaches: How to Select, Store and Serve

 Domestic peaches are in season now!
-We grow Peaches in many regions of the United States, but the most famous areas for peach farming are California, Georgia & South Carolina.
-And all 3 of these regions are keeping our grocery stores stocked right now with peaches!
-They are an iconic summertime fruit & won’t last long – make sure you pick some up this weekend while grocery shopping!
+Peaches grow in many regions of the United States, but the most famous areas for peach farming are California, Georgia & South Carolina.
+And all 3 of these regions are keeping our grocery stores stocked right now with peaches.
+They are an iconic summertime fruit and won’t last long so make sure you pick some up this weekend while grocery shopping.

 - The red blush on your peaches does NOT indicate ripeness or flavor – color can vary, but all peaches have a yellow under color

 - Smell your peaches — they should be fragrant

 - Skin should be firm & fuzzy — avoid peaches with wrinkles or skin with blemishes

 - Peaches are often available at various stages of firmness — ripe peaches will yield to gentle pressure.

 - Place firm peaches on your countertop at room temperature – they will ripen within a few days.
 You can speed up the ripening process by putting them in a brown bag.
 Add a tomato, avocado or banana to the brown bag to further expedite the at-home ripening process

 - Once a peach is ripe, you can refrigerate them for up to a week

 - Do not refrigerate firm peaches!
 They will not ripen properly!